ada-lyn/ada-lyn.github.io/index.md

   <img src="/img/products/number_vs_review_length_Books.png" width="49.5%" />
 </p>

 For the body lenght however we see that the result is completly different.
 A short review body generaly corresponds to a higher rating, whereas a long review coresponds to a lower rating.
 It probably is because there is not always much to say for excellent products, whereas you can describe a lot of negative points for the less good products.
 That trend is very clear between 0 and 2000 characters, with a huge drop of more than 0.5 stars, but for longer reviews, it is harder to conclude anything since the confidence interval is much larger, and we can see a lot of noise.
+That is obvisously due to the small quantity of reviews with more than 5000 characters (people rarelly will spend so much time writting reviews).

 #### Importance of the features for the bias correction